owid/sdg-tracker.org/pages/no-poverty.md

 ## Target 1.a

 **_Ensure significant mobilization of resources from a variety of sources, including through enhanced development cooperation, to implement programmes and policies to end poverty in all its dimensions._**

+Reducing poverty and improving living standards for all will require significant financial investment in poverty-reducing policies, as well as in essential public services.
+The charts below show the share of governmental expenditure on healthcare and education, as well as the size of financial developmental assistance.

 <iframe src="https://owid.cloud/grapher/health-expenditure-government-expenditure" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://owid.cloud/grapher/government-expenditure-education" style="width: 100%; height: 600px; border: 0px none;"></iframe>